iyeranan/clearingsimulator/README.md

 These tests can all run without providing any inputs.
 Some tests use the siteMap files directly from the src/test/resources folder.

+## Enhancements/Improvements
+Once all blocks are cleared, notify user if they want to stop the simulation (to avoid costs) Add better messaging when simulation ends so that user is aware of Reason such as 'QUIT' or 'ATTEMPT to remove a protected Tree' or 'Bulldozer out of bounds'